Skip to main content

 What is critical illness cover?

-Being diagnosed with a critical illness can have serious impacts on your work and home life.
-Almost certainly, a serious diagnosis will disrupt your ability to earn and you and your loved ones may face additional costs to cope in a new situation: Critical illness cover (also known as critical illness insurance), pays out a significant lump sum if you’re ever diagnosed with a life changing illness.
+Almost certainly, a serious diagnosis will disrupt your ability to earn and you and your loved ones may face additional costs to cope in a new situation: Critical illness cover (also known as critical illness insurance), is here to help lift that financial burden.

 What’s covered by a critical illness policy?